synthdnb/BPSR-ZDPS/README.md

 ZDPS is built on `.NET 9` and requires it to be installed.
 If you do not have it installed already, head over to the Microsoft website [here](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
 Download and install the `.NET Desktop Runtime 9.X.X` for `x64`.
 - Note: This not the SDK, or other "Runtime" versions on the site.
-- If you fail to install this before running ZDPS you will recieve a popup on launch prompting you to download it before it can be run.
+- If you fail to install this before running ZDPS you will receive a popup on launch prompting you to download it before it can be run.

 ### Installing ZDPS
 1. Download the latest release of ZDPS by heading over to the [Releases](https://github.com/Blue-Protocol-Source/BPSR-Deeps/releases) section and downloading the latest `ZDPS - Damage Meter.zip`